 Sometimes a female dog will act more dominant or stubborn, and a male dog will act more affectionate and even-tempered.
 The key is the individual dog and how that dog was bred, raised, and trained.

 2. Choose a dog that will match well with your existing dogs

 Since male to male and female to female aggression can be particularly common with guard dog breeds like the Rottweiler, if you already have one gender in your family, choosing the opposite gender is definitely a smart move.

 3. Talk with the breeder before selecting your puppy

-One of the hands-down best ways to pick out your guard dog that is often overlooked is to work with an experienced, knowledgeable Rottweiler breeder.
+One of the best ways to pick out your guard dog that is often overlooked is to work with an experienced, knowledgeable Rottweiler breeder.

-The best breeders actually work one to one with each customer to select the puppy that will best meet their needs, goals, and lifestyle.
+The best breeders actually work one-to-one with each customer to select the puppy that will best meet their needs, goals, and lifestyle.

-A knowledgable breeder is an invaluable asset to match you with the right guard dog for your experience level, personality, and preferences
+A knowledgable breeder is an invaluable asset to match you with the right guard dog for your experience level, personality, and preferences.

 4. Work with a professional protection dog trainer